 Communication Subsystem

 The platform communication subsystem is a three-layer pipeline that delivers async events from bundles to connected clients.
-It is transport-agnostic — the same bundle code streams to SSE, Socket.IO, or REST without changes.
+This is the same delivery path used by the default chat UI, bundle widgets, and custom bundle main views.
+It is transport-agnostic at the event level — the same bundle code can emit progress, deltas, and completion events without caring whether the connected client consumes them over SSE or Socket.IO.

 Filter / Firewall